This program tells the story of natural medicine in Bhutan and the highlanders who collect these very special native plants.

 Day 4 : Thimphu – Trongsa

-Drive to Tongsa via Dochu-la pass (3,088m).
-On a clear day there is a superb view from here of
+Tongsa via Dochu-la pass (3,088m).
+On a clear day there is a superb view from

 Bhutanis highest peaks.
 On a clear day, the following peaks can be seen from this pass (left to right): Masagang (7,158m), Tsendegang (6,960m), Terigang (7 ,060m), Jejegangphugang (7,158m), Kangphugang (7,170m), Zongaphugang (7,060m) a table mountain that dominates the isolated region of Lunana, and finally, Gangkar Puensum, the highest peak in Bhutan at 7,497m.Continue on to Wangduephodrang town, which is also our lunch stop.
 Then proceed to Tongsa over Pele-la pass (3,300m), the traditional boundary between east and west.
 Overnight at the lodge in Trongsa.